 As a mathematical biologist, my son is currently in Paris for six weeks at the Institut Pasteur, having spent some weeks last year in Heidelberg, because the sort of work you do in the life sciences is multinational and naturally collaborative.
 That requires easy movement, short term and long term.
-Anything which raises difficulties of travel in and out of this country, which is part of the intention of leaving the European Union, will make it make much more difficult for our universities to go on being quite as good as they are.
+Anything which raises difficulties of travel in and out of this country, which is part of the intention of leaving the European Union, will make it much more difficult for our universities to go on being quite as good as they are.
 So I stress that, as we leave the European Union, we have to ensure that we remain internationally competitive and, in our universities, this matters.

 Since the Government intend to leave the European Union in 13 months’ time, we need some rapid certainty on Horizon 2020.
 I suggest to the Minister that, well before the Bill leaves this House, the Government should have a clear answer, highly relevant to the Bill which takes us out of the European Union, on what the implications are of leaving and on which bits we are not leaving.
 Please may we have an answer?

 My Lords, I will not only say that I will be brief but will be brief.
-I shall not pursue what has been said about Erasmus, with which I strongly agree—Erasmus must have been very grateful for all we have said about him today, although I think he would have some doubts about the present state of rationality in some our political debate in this country.
+I shall not pursue what has been said about Erasmus, with which I strongly agree—Erasmus must have been very grateful for all we have said about him today, although I think he would have some doubts about the present state of rationality in some of our political debate in this country.